SpeedCodeNpo/ng-exercises/README.md

 - Implement two-way binding on an input box using an Angular directive.
 - Name the input component MyInputComponent.
-- Do not use the [(ngModel)] two-way-binding directive, do this assignment.
+- DO NOT use the [(ngModel)] two-way-binding directive, do this assignment.

 ### User experience specification